gear-foundation/gear-wiki/docs/developing-contracts/interactions-between-programs.md

 ---
-sidebar_label: Cross-program communication
+sidebar_label: Asynchronous programming
 sidebar_position: 4
 ---

-# Cross-program communication
+# Asynchronous programming

 Asynchronous interaction between Gear programs is similar to the usual asynchronous request in using `await` and implemented by sending a message: